Workiva/over_react/doc/new_boilerplate_migration.md

 }
 ```

-Annotations could still be used, opt-in, if custom configuration is needed.
+Annotations can still be used, opt-in, if custom configuration is needed.

 ```dart
 @Props(keyNamespace: 'customNamespace.')